oOTWK/keisuke/README.md

-# keisuke
+# Keisuke logic puzzle in Constraint Satisfaction Problem (CSP) model

 The keisuke CSP model is in keisuke.py.
 The keisuke_csp function sets up Keisuke as a CSP.
 The random puzzle generators are in keisuke_sample_test.py.

-In order to run the code, it is recommended to run the keisuke_sample_run.py file.
-There are two functions there, one that will solve a randomly generated Keisuke puzzle and one that will solve a more difficult Keisuke puzzle.
+In order to run the code, run the keisuke_sample_run.py file.
+There are two types of puzzle generators, one that will solve a randomly generated Keisuke puzzle and one that will solve a more difficult Keisuke puzzle.

 The first function is run_puzzle(n) where n is the size of the puzzle.
 If you want to run a Keisuke puzzle of size 5, put the line run_puzzle(5) in main.
 Run the file with